 Wondering how often you should weigh yourself on WW?
 There's no one right answer, but we generally recommend that you do so at least once a week but no more than once a day.
 Why?
 Doing so can help the pounds fall off.

-"A lot of research shows individuals who weigh weekly—if not more frequently, as much as daily—tend to do better in terms of initial weight loss and in terms of keeping weight off long-term,” says Gareth Dutton, PhD, an associate professor at the University of Alabama at Birmingham’s School of Medicine.
+"A lot of research shows individuals who weigh themselves weekly—if not more frequently, as much as daily—tend to do better in terms of initial weight loss and in terms of keeping weight off long-term,” says Gareth Dutton, PhD, a professor at the University of Alabama at Birmingham’s School of Medicine.

 You’ll notice how behaviors impact your body

-“Weighing daily can be helpful for adopting healthy behaviors to lose weight because it increases awareness of how the things we eat and the exercises we do impact weight,” says Dori Steinberg, PhD, RD, assistant professor of nursing and global health at Duke University and the associate director of the Duke Global Digital Health Science Center.
+“Weighing in regularly can be helpful for adopting healthy behaviors to lose weight because it increases awareness of how the things we eat and the exercises we do impact weight,” says Dori Steinberg, PhD, RD, assistant professor of nursing and global health at Duke University and the associate director of the Duke Global Digital Health Science Center.